Clinics & Centers: Externship Clinics

 - How many units can I earn through each of the clinical programs?

 - What Externship Clinics do we offer?
 And when?

 - How do I find a placement?
 And apply to a clinic?

 - When should I start looking for a placement?

 - If I want to work as an extern for an agency or office away from the Bay Area and earn credit through one of our Externships, what do I have to do?

 - What if I don't have the minimum GPA for the Judicial Externship Seminar?

 - What if I want to obtain practical skills but I haven't secured an externship?

 At Golden Gate University School of Law, all students are urged to participate in one or more forms of clinical legal education because our mission is to prepare our students to practice law, not merely to be ready to learn to practice law.
 To that end, we devote a substantial portion of our resources to skills training.
 Opportunities to gain lawyering experience outside the traditional classroom include:

-- Two in-house "live-client" clinics that operate as law offices on campus:
+- Three in-house "live-client" clinics that operate as law offices on campus: